Skip to main content

 6. How does the movement of energy and nutrients differ in ecosystems?

-This page titled 18.3: Flow of Energy in Ecosystems is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.3: Flow of Energy in Ecosystems is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation